icook3/Group40_Capstone/README.md

 ## Development Notes
 - Modular ES6 code, no build step required.
 - See each JS file for further documentation.

+- To add additional unit options,
+	- for speed, change AvatarMovement.setSpeed, Constants, HUD.update, loop (main.js), initZlowApp (main.js), and mainMenu.html
+	- for weight, change Constants, initZlowApp (main.js), and mainMenu.html
+	- changing units of power is not implemented currently

 You can find a live example at https://gioandjake.com/zlow (recommend to use Chrome)